-The Find Hot Spots tool identifies any statistically significant hot spots and cold spots in the spatial pattern of your data using the Getis-Ord Gi* statistic.
+The Find Hot Spots tool identifies statistically significant hot spots and cold spots in the spatial pattern of the data using the Getis-Ord Gi* statistic.

->

-> - A police department is conducting an analysis to determine if there is a relationship between violent crimes and unemployment rates.
+- A police department is conducting an analysis to determine if there is a relationship between violent crimes and unemployment rates.
 An expanded summer job program will be implemented for high schools in areas where there is high violent crime and high unemployment.
 The Find Hot Spots tool can be used to find areas with statistically significant crime and unemployment hot spots.

 - A conservation officer is studying disease in trees to prioritize which areas of the forest should receive treatment and to learn more about areas that are showing some resistance.
 The Find Hot Spots tool can be used to find clusters of diseased (hot spots) and healthy (cold spots) trees.

 - Input features must be points.
 Points are being analyzed by aggregated features within a square grid (bins).

 - The output layer will have additional fields containing information such as the statistical significance of each feature, the p-value, and the z-score.

 - During analysis, the input points are aggregated into bins of a specified size.
 They are then analyzed to determine hot spots.
 The aggregated bins must contain a variety of values (counts of points in a bin should be highly variable).